 Sleep Well, Eat Right, and Exercise

 Eating healthy foods, getting a good night’s rest and a little exercise, are vital to maintaining physical and mental health.
 Marathoning the latest online series until 3 am may seem like a good idea at the time, but too many late nights will likely affect your mood.
 Snacking more than usual?
 Try replacing carb and sugar laden snacks with something healthier.
 “Exercise” doesn’t have to mean a strictly adhered to regimen.
 Go for a 30-minute walk a couple of times a week, do some stretching or yoga in a local park, or try body-weight only exercises you can easily do in you living room.
 You’ll keep your spirits up and your “pandemic pudge” down.

 Reach Out When You Need Help

 If you can’t seem to beat the COVID blues, winter blahs, or holiday stress, talk to your family doctor or a mental health professional.
-There is free virtual mental health support available in BC.
+There is free mental health support available in BC.

 Looking for Rental Apartments in Kamloops?
 Consider McGill Ridge